 I ended up using buses in Turkey to make my way around the entire country using local bus operators and taking one internal flight.

-Every town has a bus ticket office and Metro is the main bus company.
+Every town has a bus ticket office, and the leading bus company is called Metro.
 The majority of tickets cost around 50 Lire ($25).
 Most ticket offices will organise a transfer to the main bus stations, which takes the hassle out of getting there.

 CheckMyBus is also a great planning resource for buses in Turkey.

 Not everyone wants to deal with the hassles and micro-planning of travelling solo, which makes small adventure group travel an ideal option.
 Culture-packed, sight-laden and multi-destination G Adventures Turkey tours are plentiful with various options to choose.
 As an ambassador who travels with them every few months, I highly recommend them alongside their ethical outlook and responsible travel practices.